seabbs/getTBinR/README.md

 | Laboratories                 | Country specific laboratory data.
 Highly detailed, with good data dictionary coverage but lots of missing data.                                                                                      | 2009-2017 | no      |

-These datasets can be imported into `R` by supplying the name of the required dataset to the `additional_datasets` arguement of `get_tb_burden` (or any of the various plotting/summary functions).
+These datasets can be imported into `R` by supplying the name of the required dataset to the `additional_datasets` argument of `get_tb_burden` (or any of the various plotting/summary functions).
 Alternatively, they can all be imported in one go using `additional_datasets = "all"`, as below,